-Motorcycle crashes, injuries and fatalities have dramatically increased since the year 2000 in Georgia.
-Fatalities alone have increased at an alarming 135% from 2000 to 2005.
-An estimated 8.1% of all fatal crashes involved motorcycles in Georgia in 2005; this is a 4.3% increase since 2000.
+In Georgia motorcycle crashes increased 97.2% and the number of motorcycle fatalities increased 147% from 2000 through 2006.
+During the same period of time the number of registered motorcycles increased by 83.8%.
 With the number of motorcyclists increasing, along with the number of crashes, injuries and fatalities, the need for motorcycle programs aimed at training and public awareness and education is clearly evident.